Back in February, we were asked to do some storytelling in a private members club and hotel which is also a Library.

 I decided to follow the absolutely mind-boggling story of the”book” he created from his many angelic communications.
 Over the course of five years he worked with his skryer Edward Kelly to transcribe and collect the words of God and compile an “angelic language” and many mathematical tables and other communications which -when decoded- would reveal the ultimate truth of the universe.
 He said that if you added up the value of all the gold in all the storehouses in all the world, their value would be nothing compared to this book he was making.
 There were no copies– and Dee was continually adding to it and refining it even as he travelled across land and sea to hide out and seek a patron in Poland and Bohemia.

 The book ended up being burned to a cinder and mysteriously bought back into being, parts were buried in his garden after his death and dug up 11 years later.
 Other pages spent 60 years locked in a secret drawer of a wooden chest… before being found by someone who did not recognise its value and ended up using parts of the paper to line pie dishes and write shopping lists!

-We hope to tell this story again in the future, check the calendar page for details.
-Meanwhile here are some photos posted on social media by @perfectlyvague and @alexandra_p_hobson from yesterday’s adventure, thanks to them and to the other folks who made it along… a wonderful time was had by all.
+Meanwhile here are some photos from our previous live event, posted on social media by @perfectlyvague and @alexandra_p_hobson thanks to them and to the other folks who made it along… a wonderful time was had by all.

 (above: we stopped to look inside Richard Burtons tomb with a glass panel in the roof.)